KhirkMendoza/Python_SimpleCalculator/README.md

 # Python_SimpleCalculator
-Simple Calculator using Tkinter - The standard GUI library for Python
+### Simple Calculator using Tkinter. <br>
+Tkinter - the standard GUI library for Python. <br>
+This is my simple calculator using tkinter library. <br>